hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

   * the **Terminal** and `sudo apt install SOFTWARE-NAME`
   * your **user name** on the VM is: **hymo**
   * your **user password** is: `hxroot`
+* The first step after the first start of the *Mint Hyfo* VM is to run an update (should be regularly repreated...):
+  - Open **Terminal**
+  - Type `sudo apt update` (recall the sudo password is `hxroot`)
+  - Type `sudo apt full-upgrade`
+  - Type `sudo apt autoremove` (removes outdated packages)
-* Regularly run **system updates**.
-For this purpose, check if the shield-icon on the bottom right is marked with an orange dot.
-If this is the case, double-click on the shields icon and click on **Install Updates**.
-The password is the same as above (`hxroot`).
+  - **Alternatively**, check if the shield-icon on the bottom right is marked with an orange dot.
+If this is the case, double-click on the shields icon and click on **Install Updates** (recall the password is `hxroot`).
 * To transfer data from the host system (e.g., your Windows) to the Mint Hyfo VM, enable folder sharing as described in the below section on {ref}`folder sharing <vm-share>`. *Note that you will not need to add your user name to the VM's vboxsf group (i.e., <s>`sudo usermod -aG vboxsf hymo`</s>).*
-* The TELEMAC installation lives in the home directory (`cd ~/telemac/v8p2`); it is dynamically compiled with parallelization enabled through `openmpi`, but without the AED2 and MED file libraries.
+* The TELEMAC installation lives in the home directory (`cd ~/telemac/v8p3`); it is dynamically compiled with parallelization enabled through `openmpi`, but without the AED2 and MED file libraries.
 To run TELEMAC  use:

 ```
-cd ~/telemac/v8p2/configs
+cd ~/telemac/v8p3/configs
-source pysource.hyfo-dyn.sh
+source pysource.hyfo.sh
 config.py
 ```